ethan-dowler/dungeon-crawl-rails/README.md

   - allow the player to do more than a basic attack
 - Dungeon design
   - multiple, hand-crafted dungeons with recommended level ranges
-  - Lower floors have more complicated layouts and tougher enemies
+  - Deeper floors have more complicated layouts and tougher enemies
 - Monster design
   - make something other than a giant rat
 - Skill Point progression system